Breast/Chestfeeding Course for Health Care Providers

 Why do I have to take this course?

-BCHP 400 is one of the requirements to become a lactation consultant. ÌýYou will need 97 Lactation Education Hours (L-CERPS) in order to meet the lactation education (in addition to other courses as per their website).Ìý This course has been approved by LEAARC (the curriculum overseer for LC courses) for 136 Lactation Education hours.
-This course INCLUDES the 5 new Hours of Communication that are required to sign the Board Exam.
+BCHP is just one of the requirements to become a lactation consultant.
+You will need 95 lactation education hours (L-CERPS) in order to meet the lactation education (in addition to other courses as per their website).
+This course has been approved by LEAARC.
+This course includes the 5 hours of communication that are required to apply for the board exam.

 Do your clinical hours/observational experiences hours qualify for IBCLC and I can sit the board exam?